-How to Use Google Ads Keyword Forecast Tool for Predictive Keyword Research
+How To Use Google Ads Keyword Forecast Tool For Predictive Keyword Research

 You can:

-- Change your maximum cost per click (CPC) depending on your budget.
+- Change your maximum cost per click (CPC) or bidding strategy depending on your budget.

 - View a chart of your estimated performance.

-- See projections for individual keywords.
+- See projections for individual keywords or grouped keywords.

-- View how these estimates change when you adjust your max CPC.
+- View how these estimates change when you adjust your max CPC or bidding strategy.

 Your forecast has a date range, and you can change the time frame to see how it affects your forecast.

-There are two ways to see forecasts on Google Ads, so let’s break the Google Ads Keyword Forecast tool down for you, step by step.
+There are two ways to see forecasts on Google Ads, so let’s break down the Google Ads Keyword Forecast tool for you, step by step.

-How to Use It for Forecasting
+How To Use It For Forecasting

 Within the Google Ads Keyword Planner, you’ll find something called a forecast.